 Is a delightful traditional town with a great location.
 Combining stunning views with a great mix of little shops, cafes, bars and restaurants to suit all tastes, price ranges and styles.
 In the two harbours many of the old fishermans caves have been adapted by various Bars and Restaurants giving them interesting interiors aswell as great people watching seating outside overlooking the water .
 A very popular eating place for lunchtime Menu del Dias and a great place to while away the summer evenings.

 Es Grau is a typical Menorcan fishing village, unspoilt and inside one of the islands most famous nature reserves (S 'Albufera Parc Natural).
 Set in a horsehore bay with a beautiful natural safe beach and several small virgin beaches close by.
 A small place but there are still three bars, one waterside restaurant, and corner shop supermarket.
 Clean clear warm waters make the area ideal for snorkelling with good local facilities for wind surfing, sea kayaking and other water sports.
-From Es Grau you can ask local fisherman to ferry you to the nearby island 'Illa Den Colom' where you can lie undisturbed on the virgin beach dreaming of the water bottle you left behind...
+From Es Grau you can ask local fisherman to ferry you to the nearby island 'Illa Den Colom' where you can lie undisturbed on the virgin beach dreaming of that water bottle you left behind...

 Es Mercadal is also a Gastronomy and Restaurant oasis, with a range from simple to fine dining but the quality in every price range is very good.
 "Centre Artesanal de Menorca" is located here too and is the crafts center of Menorca showcasing traditional and comtemporary crafts.

 Is a traditional island town occupying a beautiful location and providing a dramatic moment for all drivers as the main island road ME-1 meanders through a very picturesque and narrow gap in the hills.
 Ferreries is surrounded by beautiful hills and countryside and spectacular valleys ( Barranc d'Algendar ) and history.
 A great start point for scenic walks,cycling and horse riding.
-Two Horse shows just outside town.
+Two Menorcan Horse shows just outside town.

 Every Saturday 9-1 pm there is a small farmers and craft market in Placa Espanya ( main town square ) with fresh farm produce, fruit and handicrafts including ceramics and basket crafts.
 At the Poligno there is a Jaime Mascaro factory outlet offering high quality leathers goods at reduced prices which are sold mostly in French, Italian and German boutiques.

 Mahon has a great mediterranean charm around the centre and harbour.
-Busy pavement Cafes and Bars, superb fruit and fish markets and all enclosed in a maze of narrow streets with architecture and many reminders of its Georgian past.
+Busy pavement Cafes and Bars, superb fruit and fish markets and all enclosed in a maze of narrow streets with architecture and many reminders of it's Georgian past.
 In addition to the traditional the town offers a myriad of stylish shops and bars.
 Along the whole length of the harbour quayside (Moll de Llevant) there is an electic collection of Cafes, Bars and Restaurants for all pockets and styles.
 A spectacular setting above the huge natural harbour with ships and boats of every shape and sizes.

 Is a mostly residential town with a good mix of little shops, cafes, bars and restaurants.
 Its most well known sights are Moli de Dalt the island's only functioning windmill (open am for visits) and "La Rueda" a popular Tapas Bar & Restauant.
 In pretty neighbouring S'Uestra and Torret there are some excellent high class restaurants.
 Mahons trotting and karting track are also near by.
+Local vinyard tours .

 TIP Visit the large Euroski SYP Supermarket here at the Poligno ( commercial area) for a good food selection (english / german food items stocked) and keen prices.
-The Supermarket's (independent ) Cafeteria Bar offers a great menu del Dia/take away hot food in air conditioned surroundings.
+The Supermarket's (independent ) Cafeteria Bar offers a great Menu del Dia/take away hot food in air conditioned surroundings.